Celebration of Scholars 2026

 - Technology prototypes, software, coding, digital portfolios

-Showcases, Demonstrations & Media
+Showcases, Demonstrations and Media

 - Demonstrations or interactive exhibits

-- Film, audio, and multimedia work (radio, video, documentaries, sound design)
+- Film, audio and multimedia work (radio, video, documentaries, sound design)

 Here’s what you need to do to participate

 - Submit the form.
-Available online until 5:00 PM March 10.
+Available online until 5 p.m.
+March 13.
 Late submissions will not be considered.
 Please enter your submissions as soon as possible.

 Past Showcases